Daily service schedule at the monastery

 Monastery library

-The Holy Transfiguration Monastery is located within the monastery grounds.
+The Holy Transfiguration Serbian Library is located within the monastery grounds.
 The building also serves as a museum and archive of the Diocese of Canada.
+The library's collection includes over ten thousand books.

-On the occasion of the celebration of the twenty-fifth anniversary of the independence of the Diocese of Canada, on October 17, 2009, a diocesan museum, archive and library with ten thousand books was built right next to the episcopal palace.
-The monastery library was originally established by Mirjana Tomicic in 1995.
+The original monastery library was established by Mirjana Tomicic on April 2, 1995.
+The library was located in the episcopal palace and its initial collection was created thanks to gifts and bequests.
+After obtaining the appropriate permits, construction of the library building began in April 2009.
+The cornerstone was consecrated by Bishop Georgije of Canada on April 28, 2009.
+On the occasion of the celebration of the twenty-fifth anniversary of the independence of the Diocese of Canada, on October 17, 2009, a diocesan museum, archive and library was built right next to the episcopal palace.
 The newly built stone building replaced the old dilapidated house, which was the last building left by the previous owners of the property.
-The celebration began that day with the Holy Hierarchal Liturgy, which was served by Bishop Georgije of Canada, Bishop Lukijan of Buda, and Bishop Dositej of Britain and Scandinavia, with the concelebration of all the priests of the Diocese of Canada.
+The celebration began that day with the Holy Hierarchical Liturgy, which was served by Bishop Georgije of Canada, Bishop Lukijan of Buda, and Bishop Dositej of Britain and Scandinavia, with the concelebration of all the priests of the Diocese of Canada.
 The building was consecrated by Bishop Dositej of Britain and Scandinavia.

 Monastery cemetery